 Employers should always have robust evidence and justification for any bonus payments.

-The other challenge is that some bonus schemes can drive the wrong behaviours.
-We have come across situations where schemes are linked to the success of particular clients or accounts.
-This means that some employees become picky over what work to focus on to ensure they get their bonus, these can cause both operational and employee relations issues.
+On some occasions bonus schemes can drive the wrong behaviours.
+For example, if schemes are linked to the success of particular clients or accounts, some employees may become picky over the work to focus on.
+This way, they can ensure they get their bonus.
+However, these ways of working can cause both operational and employee relation issues.

 Alternative ways to incentivise a team